chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

  ```

 Congratulations!
-You have now recreated and ran a RAG on an HPC.
+You have now recreated and run a RAG on an HPC.